 Contact hours (4 total): 2 lecture, 2 lab Use HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) to develop websites without the aid of web page composition software.
-Prerequisite(s): ENG 0850 with a grade of C or higher Lab Fee: \$20.00 Terms Offered: Fall, Spring, Summer
+Students are expected to have a basic understanding of basic computer concepts and the internet.
+Pre/Corequisite(s): ENG 0980 with a grade of C or higher and MTH 0500 with a grade of C or higher and JTS 0700

-(JCR) Judicial Court Reporting
+(JCR) JUDICIAL COURT REPORTING